1941 Stanford Indians football team

-The 1941 Stanford Indians football team represented Stanford University during the 1941 college football season.
+The 1941 Stanford Indians football team represented Stanford University as a member of the Pacific Coast Conference (PCC) during the 1941 college football season.
 Second-year head coach Clark Shaughnessy led the team to a 6–3 record.
 Before the season, Stanford, which the year prior had finished 10–0, was considered a favorite for the national championship, but three conference losses put it out of contention for a return to the Rose Bowl.
 After the season, Shaughnessy left Stanford to take over as head coach at the University of Maryland.